neverleave0916/docker-yolo_v4/README.md

 - This Repository installs all the Dependencies that you need to run yolov4 with GPUs on your machine.
 - YOLO-v4：https://github.com/alexeyab/darknet
-- This Docker image is based on nvcr.io/nvidia/pytorch:20.03-py3([reference](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch))(we won't use PyTorch)
+- This Docker image is based on [nvcr.io/nvidia/pytorch:20.03-py3](https://ngc.nvidia.com/catalog/containers/nvidia:pytorch) (we won't use PyTorch)

 - You should have CUDA installed on the machine

 ### Test platform